To avoid a disappointing cucumber crop you have to make sure the female flowers on your plant are being pollinated.

 The male flowers on monoecious plants contain stamens that produce sticky pollen.
 The stamen consists of filaments and anthers, with the pollen sticking to the anthers.

-For pollination to take place the pollen needs to be transferred from the anthers of the male flower to the pistil in the female blossom.
+For the pollination process to take place the pollen needs to be transferred from the anthers of the male flower to the pistil in the female blossom.

 The pistil consists of 3 main parts: